nrwl/nx/docs/shared/react-tutorial/1-code-generation.md

 description: In this tutorial you'll create a frontend-focused workspace with Nx.
 ---

-{% callout type="check" title="Integrated Repo" %}
+{% callout type="check" title="Two Styles of Repo" %}
-This tutorial sets up an [integrated](/concepts/integrated-vs-package-based) repo.
-If you prefer a [package-based repo](/concepts/integrated-vs-package-based), check out the [Core Tutorial](/getting-started/core-tutorial).
+There are two styles of repos: integrated and package-based.
+This tutorial used the integrated style.

+You can find more information on the difference between the two in [our introduction](/getting-started/intro).
 {% /callout %}

 # React Tutorial - Part 1: Code Generation

-In this tutorial you'll create a frontend-focused workspace with Nx.

 ## Contents